-- Horse should proceed at rider's cue without hesitation.
+- Equine should proceed at rider's cue without hesitation.

 - Any form of spooking, disobedience, stepping away, or refusal will incur a penalty.

-- Horse may regard obstacle for a moment, but prolonged hesitation will incur a penalty.
+- Equine may regard obstacle for a moment, but prolonged hesitation will incur a penalty.

 - Rider should have a centered and balanced seat, straight posture and eyes forward.
 Heels, hips, and shoulders all in alignment.
 Heels down.